SolaceLabs/solace-slack-app/guides/user-guide.md

 <ins>**Solace Event Portal URL Domain:**</ins> Review your Solace Cloud Console URL and note the domain name.

-For example, if your EP URL to Event Portal is __https://solace-sso.solace.cloud/ep/designer__, your domain name would be solace-sso.solace.cloud.
+For example, if your EP URL to Event Portal is __https://solace-sso.solace.cloud/ep/designer__, your domain name would be __solace-sso.solace.cloud__.
 Similarly, if the Event Portal URL is __https://console.solace.cloud/ep/designer__, your domain name would be __console.solace.cloud__.

 You can initiate the registration by visiting the Solace EP 2.0 App for Slack’s Home page or by issuing the `/solace register` command on a channel.